 Cannabis for hair health?
 That sounds strange.
-We thought so too at first until we read about the science-backed research that supports cannabis’ positive effects on your hair from new growth promotion to stronger strands.
-Science supports the claims that regular, consistent cannabis consumption can help your hair grow longer, faster, and stronger.
+We thought so too at first until we read about the research that suggests cannabis’ positive effects on your hair from new growth promotion to stronger strands.
+This anecdotal evidence puportes that regular, consistent cannabis consumption can help your hair grow longer, faster, and stronger.
 We’ve said it once but we’ll gladly say it again—cannabis can do it all for your inner and external health.
 Keep reading to find out what exactly is it about cannabis that benefits your hair.

-Cannabis has a number of unique benefits we’ve likely all heard about, among them a reduction in stress levels and anxiety, and even the easing of physical pain.
+Cannabis has a number of unique anecdotal therapeutic benefits we’ve likely all heard about, among them a reduction in stress levels and anxiety, and even the easing of physical pain.
 But, have you ever considered that cannabis could actually help your hair grow healthier and stronger?
-Let’s dive into this claim to see exactly how cannabis can have a positive effect on your hair health.
+Let’s dive into this claim to see exactly how cannabis has the potential to have a positive effect on your hair health.
 Some cannabis users have claimed that when consuming marijuana and products derived from cannabis between three and five times a week, they have noticed that their hair and scalp look and feel healthier and that their hair grows faster.

 The positive effects of hemp

 Hair health begins with a healthy scalp, and hemp oil is well known for its moisturizing abilities.
-When used as a scalp treatment, hemp oil can add moisture and build a barrier to reduce water loss so that the scalp stays healthy even after the oil has been absorbed.
+When used on the scalp, hemp oil can add moisture and build a barrier to reduce water loss so that the scalp stays healthy even after the oil has been absorbed.
 And, luckily, hemp oil does absorb fairly quickly and easily, so you won’t have to deal with a sticky mess after applying it to your head.

 Hemp oil also contains Omega-3, Omega-6, and Omega-9 fatty acids, which are associated with stimulating hair growth.
 Keratin, which makes up 90 percent of hair follicles, can similarly be found in hemp oil.
 This protein is closely tied to promoting hair growth and benefiting blood circulation on the scalp.
-Lastly, hemp oil can reduce hair breakage and improve hair texture, thanks to these incredible components.
+Lastly, hemp oil is said to reduce hair breakage and improve hair texture, thanks to these incredible components.

 CBD for healthy hair